 The Veterans Clinic provides assistance to veterans accepted into the Veterans Court of the Allegheny County Court of Common Pleas.
 Eligible students are certified by the Supreme Court of Pennsylvania to appear in court.

 The clinic trains law students in a holistic approach to the law focusing on the problem-solving philosophy and recidivism-reducing techniques.
 Many of the clients served suffer from Post-Traumatic Stress Disorder (PTSD), traumatic brain injuries and other mental health disorders and/or addictions.
 The students prepare and present cases for disposition and stay in touch with the clients to ensure that the veterans are following court-ordered treatment plans offered as alternatives to incarceration.

 The clinic uses a simulation, called “hearing voices training," to help students understand specific challenges faced by people with psychiatric disabilities.
 Students also began to visit the HOPE Pod in the Allegheny County Jail and the Veterans Service Unit located at State Correctional Institution, Pittsburgh, both of which prepare veterans to reenter the community.

 Veterans Clinic in the News

-Students from the Veterans and Family Law Clinics provide support services to local Vets
+Students from the Veterans and the Law Clinics provide support services to local Vets

-Students participated in the 9th Annual "Stand Down Pittsburgh" event on Saturday, October 5, 2019 from 9:30 a.m. to 2:00 p.m.
+Students participated in the annual "Stand Down Pittsburgh" event on Saturday, Oct.
+9, 2021 from 9:00 a.m. to 2:00 p.m.
 They provided services to local Veterans who are homeless or at risk of becoming homeless.